Adopt a Cocker Spaniel

 Then there's all that extra exercise you'll get while walking your newly adopted Cocker Spaniel!

-There's nothing like a bracing walk in the countryside to lift the mood, and all that fresh air is good for you!
+There's nothing like a bracing walk in the countryside to lift the mood; all that fresh air is good for you!

-I'm confident that I wouldn't walk half as much as I do today if I didn't have my Cocker Spaniel, Max.
-He's what gives me that extra push I need to get outside and get walking!
+I'm confident I wouldn't walk half as much as I do today if I didn't have my Cocker Spaniel, Max.
+He gives me that extra push I need to get outside and walk!

-I take him out at least twice each day, and we walk anywhere between two and five miles daily.
+I take him out at least twice daily, and we walk between two and five miles daily.

 We certainly put in our 10,000 steps (and more) each day!